 Note that these modifications would keep the throughput constraint of at least 16 samples/cycle.
 More details about the proposed modifications can be found in JVET-N0372.

-Furthermore, it is also proposed to study the impact of modifying 1×N sub-partitions (leaving 2×M sub-partitions unaltered) by using analogous techinques as the ones described before.
+Furthermore, it is also proposed to study the impact of modifying 1×N sub-partitions (leaving 2×M sub-partitions unaltered) by using analogous techniques as the ones described before.
 In this case reconstructed samples would be written in groups of 2 in the worst-case scenario.